 Unusual Options Activity Insight: Cleveland-Cliffs

-Cleveland-Cliffs (NYSE:CLF) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $22.86 following the option alert.
+On Friday, shares of Cleveland-Cliffs (NYSE:CLF) saw unusual options activity.
+After the option alert, the stock price moved down to $20.63.

 - Sentiment: BEARISH